Botanical Name: Pilea involucrata 'Moon Valley'

 Height: Up to 12 in (30 cm)

 Humidity: High humidity is a must.
+It's a good idea to use a humidity monitor near your plant, rather than guess.
+Indoor air can become extremely dry, especially during the winter months, without our noticing it.
 If relative humidity drops below 50%, place pot on a tray of wet pebbles or use a cool-mist room humidifier.
-It makes an excellent terrarium plant.
+Pilea involucrata makes an excellent terrarium plant.

 Temperature: Average to warm room temperatures (65-80°F/18-27°C) suit this tropical native.
 Keep it away from heat/AC vents or drafts from doors and windows.
 It will tolerate a low of 55°F/13°C in winter.

 Soil: Peat moss-based mix or African violet potting mix.

 Fertilizer: Feed monthly in spring and summer with a balanced (such as 10-10-10) water-soluble fertilizer, diluted by half.

 Propagation: Take stem tip cuttings in spring.
 Put the stem in moist potting mix, then firm the mix around the stem so that it stands up.
 Enclose the whole pot in a plastic bag to hold in humidity.
 Cuttings root easily in about a month.